-HS200 Introduction to Informatics for Healthcare Professionals 3 hours
+HS200 Introduction to Informatics for Healthcare Professionals 3 hours presented throughout the course.

-This blended course will introduce students to lower level informatics as it applies to computer applications and information systems in healthcare.
-Students will explore general computer information, healthcare information systems, and specialty applications.
-Major themes of privacy, confidentiality, and information security are presented throughout the course.
 Ethics, evidence based practice, and various channels of electronic and digital communication will be studied.
 Basic computer knowledge and skills will be utilized during this course.
 Course offered in partnership with Methodist College of Nursing.
 Additional fee for textbook and software.